Library: Policy

 (2) 'yes,' the worker enters the prorated portion of the claimed shelter expense in the 'shelter cost' field, IMS block 54 and when the household claims utility costs, the applicable utility indicator in the 'utility indicator' field, IMS block 59 of the FACS Shelter Tab.
 The system calculates the household's income and allows the shelter expense deduction that results in the most food benefits for the household.

 (b) Example: The household consists of two adults, one is an ineligible alien.
 The household claims it is homeless and incurs a shelter cost of $300 and no utility costs.
 The eligible household member may receive the full-standard homeless shelter deduction or half of the claimed shelter costs totaling $150, 300/2 persons.
 The worker enters $150 in the 'shelter cost' field, IMS block 54 and 'N' in the 'utility indicator' field, IMS block 59.
-Once the case is saved and cleared, the correct shelter cost will show in IMS.
+When the case is saved and cleared, the correct shelter cost shows in IMS.